dfyockey/XSLT_PEDS/README.md

   https://github.com/dfyockey/XSLT_PEDS/issues so these instructions may be updated accordingly.

   ## Setup

   ### Linux users
-  Simply unzip the downloaded XSLT_PEDS zip file into folder of your choice.
+  Simply unzip the downloaded XSLT_PEDS zip file into the folder of your choice.

   If you are planning to use the Gnome Files file manager (and perhaps other FMs), you may need to change a preference to enable running XSLT_PEDS